codingmukul/Thought-Therapist/README.md

 ## Files and Folders details

-1. **.streamlit: ** It is a folder that contains pages information on streamlit i.e. details and structure of three pages.
+1. **.streamlit**: It is a folder that contains pages information on streamlit i.e. details and structure of three pages.

 2. **FAQ.CSV**: It contains the frequently asked questions in CSV format.